SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/05-Stash.md

 <h2> Overview </h2>
-In this lesson, we will learn the basics of data storage and transfer on OSG Connect.
+In this lesson, we will learn the basics of data storage and transfer on Duke Connect.

 <h2> Stash </h2>
-OSG Connect provides a storage system called Stash.
+Duke Connect provides a storage system called Stash.
 Stash provides a place to store data needed for jobs or output from jobs in the medium term.
 Since Stash is not backed up, you should transfer job outputs from Stash to your local system as soon as practical.

-This lesson will go over accessing Stash using the OSG Connect login node as well as other methods such as Globus, and HTTP.
+This lesson will go over accessing Stash using the Duke Connect login node as well as other methods such as Globus, and HTTP.
 <h2>Exploring the Stash system</h2>

 First, we'll look at accessing Stash from the login node.
-You'll need to log in to OSG Connect:
+You'll need to log in to Duke Connect:

 ~~~
-ssh username@login.osgconnect.net #Connect to the login node with your username
+ssh username@login.duke.ci-connect.net #Connect to the login node with your username
 passwd:       # your password
 ~~~